starburst997/EXAPUNKS/EXA-Parser/README.md

 #### Run

 Compile the code (`EXA-Parser.cpp`) and run it!
 If you used the `temp` folder, there is nothing to do.
-Otherwise you need to specify each folder's location by arguments.
+Otherwise you need to specify each folder's location by arguments:

 1. Directory for save files
 2. Directory for GIFs